Provost and Executive Vice Chancellor Ralph J. Hexter

 Ralph Hexter arrived at UC Davis on January 1, 2011, to become provost & executive vice chancellor.
 He also holds an appointment as distinguished professor of classics and comparative literature.

-Hexter received his A.B. degree in English literature from Harvard College in 1974.
-He earned a B.A. and M.A. in classics and modern languages at Oxford's Corpus Christi College in 1977 and 1982, respectively.
+Provost Hexter received his A.B. degree in English literature from Harvard College in 1974.
+He earned a B.A. and M.A. in classics and modern languages at Oxford University in 1977 and 1982, respectively.
 He also earned an M.Phil. and a Ph.D. in comparative literature from Yale University in 1979 and 1982, where he taught in the classics department from 1981 to 1991.
-During his final year at Yale, he served as acting associate dean of the Graduate School.
+During his final year there, he served as acting associate dean of the Graduate School.